StrategyJune 4, 2026·11 min read

 When to Retake the GMAT® (And When Not To)

-Here is the first thing worth knowing: a retake usually has less downside than you think.
+Here's the first thing worth knowing: a retake usually has less downside than you think.
 Admissions teams almost never penalize you for trying again.
 Most committees view it as a sign that you care about putting your best application forward.

-Here is a framework.
+Here's a framework.

 A few logistics first

-There is a 16-day waiting period between GMAT® attempts.
+There's a 16-day waiting period between GMAT® attempts.
 You can take the exam up to five times in a rolling 12-month period.

 If you expect to score higher — more on how to assess that below — you could book as soon as 16 days later.